spatulatom/frontend-eventsbook/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This project was completed at the end of the Udemy course listed below
+* this project was completed at the end of the Udemy course<a href="https://www.udemy.com/course/react-nodejs-express-mongodb-the-mern-fullstack-guide/learn/lecture/16833284?start=15#overview">The MERN Guide</a>

-* <a href="https://www.udemy.com/course/react-nodejs-express-mongodb-the-mern-fullstack-guide/learn/lecture/16833284?start=15#overview">The MERN Guide</a>
+* all users' accounts and all events have been created with the usage of free-to-use photos from www.pexels.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>